LogoLogo

 What is the maximum grain capacity?

-The maximum grain capacity is found in the specifications and on the product page on our website.
+The maximum grain capacity is found in the and on the product page on our website.
 Pushing the capacity limits will lower your mash efficiency.
 Our recommendation is to do your own testing to find what works best for you.
 We do not recommend to test maximum grain bill on your first brew.

 How do I avoid «stuck mash»?